giobauermeister/lvgl-esp32-smartthings-controller/README.md

 python3 ../../../../managed_components/lvgl__lvgl/scripts/filetohex.py ac_on.json --filter-character --null-terminate > ac_on_json.h
 ```

 - Edit the .h header to add consts and 0x00 (nul termination)
+(filetohex.py from managed components differs from main lvgl repo, so '--filter-character --null-terminate' are not implemented)
 ```
 const uint8_t ac_on_json[] = {
     0x00